Sajjon/svar/crates/core/README.md

 be encrypted further, as it is already encrypted with the answers to the security questions.
 However, since the users questions are part of the sealed secret, you should not store the sealed secret in a public place.

+## Example program
+See [README of the `cli` crate](https://github.com/Sajjon/svar/blob/main/crates/cli/README.md) for an example program that uses this crate to seal and decrypt a secret using security questions and answers.

 # Etymology